rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

      Epistemic determination    :  0.230
      Bipolar-valued equivalence : +0.170

 With the *valued* version of the *Bachet* ranking rule we recover a similar ranking as the one obtained with the previous polarised version, only actions '*a1*' and '*a8*' are swapped.
 Notice by the way in :numref:`ValuedBachetRanking` Line 2  that we are sampling here 100 random orderings of the *actions* keys.
 This way we obtain a better correlated ranking result than with the simple *NetFlows* rule (+739 vs +0.638).
 The valued *Bachet* ranking is like the polarised *Bachet* rule invariant under the codual transform.
-However, like the *NetFlows* rule, the valued version of the *bachet* rule is **not** necessarily **Condorcet consistent**.
+However, like the *NetFlows* rule, the valued version of the *Bachet* rule is **not** necessarily **Condorcet consistent**.

 To appreciate now the actual ranking performances of the *ranking-by-scoring* rules seen so far, it is useful to consider *Kemeny*'s and *Slater*'s **optimal fitting** ranking rules.